cavs1010/guide_git/03-Evr_Merge_locally/README.md

   * Take a moment to discuss why this is necessary.

-* Once everyone has pushed their changes to GitHub, each team member should pull the repository. 🚨`git pull`
+3. Once everyone has pushed their changes to GitHub, each team member should pull the repository. 🚨`git pull`

+4. As a good practice and in order to avoid clutter, delete the branch that you were working on. 🚨`git branch -d <name>/branching_exercise`

 * After pulling, discuss newly added files with your teammates.